-Because of the quality of this 1974 badge, in my initial redesign, I found it nearly impossible from which to depart.
+Falkirk’s badge redesign is one with which I have wrestled for a time.
+I actually had a go in 2014.
+Because of the effectiveness of this 1974 badge, I found it very difficult from which to depart from the steeple image.
 Below is my ‘redesign’ from October 2014, which is only a rerendering of the current badge with a change to the text and the addition of the year that the club was established.
 As a result of this uninspired first attempt, I never published it here.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.